gtema/slides/stackmon/stackmon.rst

 -----------------------

   - Ansible playbook as a testing scenario
-  - Metrics emited by OpenStackSDK under the hood
+  - API metrics emited by OpenStackSDK under the hood
   - Additional metrics gathering plugins (i.e. static resources)
   - Metrics processed through StatsD and stored in Graphite
   - Metric Processor converts raw data into flags and semaphores with complex